2019 Pac-12 Conference football season

 The 2019 Pac-12 Conference football season was the 41st season of Pac–12 football taking place during the 2019 NCAA Division I FBS football season.
 The season began on August 29, 2019, and end with the 2019 Pac–12 Championship Game on December 6, 2019, at Levi Stadium in Santa Clara, California.
 The Pac-12 is a Power Five Conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference, For the 2019 season, the Pac-12 is the ninth for the twelve teams divided into two divisions of six teams each, named North and South.
 The entire schedule was released on December 4, 2018.

-Previous season

-The Washington Huskies defeated Utah Utes 10–3 in the Pac-12 Football Championship Game.

-Seven teams participated in bowl games.
-Arizona State lost to Fresno State 20–31 in the Las Vegas Bowl.
-California lost to TCU 7–10 in the Cheez-It Bowl.
-Washington State defeated Iowa State 28–26 in the Alamo Bowl.
-Utah lost to Northwestern 20–31 in the Holiday Bowl.
-Stanford defeated Pitt 14–13 Sun Bowl.
-Oregon defeated Michigan State 7–6 in the Redbox Bowl.
-Washington lost to Ohio State by a score of 23–28 in the Rose Bowl Game.

 Preseason

 2019 Pac-12 Spring Football and number of signees on signing day: